BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 while the memory instructions did alot on behalf of the cache improvement (up to 100 times increase in cache size).
 This evolution forces the developers to evaluate more efficient cache usage as a crucial design parameter.
 Hence, the cache optimization is one of the hot topics in the industry.
-For example, currently, almost half of the talks in cppcon contains at least one slide about the issue.
+For example, currently, almost half of the talks in [CppCon](https://www.youtube.com/@CppCon) contains at least one slide about the issue.
-An interesting highlight from cppcon:
+An interesting highlight from CppCon:
 - The complexity analysis is useless(!) comparing to the cache efficiency
 - **almost always use vector!**